zombiemaker/exp-google-apps-script-chatbot-aws/README.md

 1. Select  "New project"
 1. Type in the name of your project
 1. Copy the files in this git repo over your Google Apps Script project using the same file names
+1. If you want to log debug messages, set the debug variable in Code.gs to true
 1. Select save button

 ## Configure Google Apps Script Script Properties